near/docs/docs/validator/economics.md

 ---
 ## Overview

 NEAR Protocol is a Proof-of-Stake (PoS) blockchain, and validators are nodes that aggregate transactions into blocks, execute them, and maintain the latest state of the blockchain.
 Validators are rewarded for participation for every epoch they are doing their work.
 A validator node must stake a certain amount of NEAR tokens, which are used to prevent Sybil attacks and as collateral against malicious behaviors.
 Staking protects the network from attacks like 'equivocation' (which means the malicious creation of multiple rival blocks at the same time) and, generally, committing an invalid state transition to the blockchain.
 The tokens at stake are locked even after the validator goes offline or decides to stop validating.
-The stake become liquid only after a certain number of epochs, to prevent nothing-at-stake attacks within a short period of time.
+The stake becomes liquid only after a certain number of epochs, to prevent nothing-at-stake attacks within a short period of time.

 As a validator, you need to secure three classes of resources:
 1. NEAR tokens to stake